Her Story

 05What values are most important to you in your work and personal life?

 In my work, positive outcomes are most important to me.
-I value ensuring that my patients and residents are treated with dignity and respect, and I really try to get to know each one individually.
+I value ensuring that my patients and residents are treated with dignity and respect, and I really try to get to know each person individually.
 That personal connection and treating people with the respect they deserve is fundamental to how I approach my work.
 At home, I have to put family first.
 Balancing my professional responsibilities with being there for my family is essential to me.

 Join Influential Women and start making an impact.
 Register now.